nickpwagner/dl-lab-projects/Traffic_cone_detection/readme.md

-## Project 2 - Protect the Great Barrier Reef
+## Project 2b - Traffic cone detection
 # IMPORTANT
 Our code was developed via Live Share in VS Code, meaning the person that commits is not meaningful.
 Both students contributed equally to the code.